bullet-train-co/bullet_train-core/README.md

 end
 ```

-Finally, we can also DRY up our form to use the same definition of valid options:
+The link between the validation declaration and the method is one of convention.
+We've favored a full-blown method definition instead of simply passing in a proc because having a method allows us to also DRY up our form view to use the same definition of valid options, like so:

 ```
 <%= form.collection_select(:customer_id, form.object.valid_customers, :id, :name) %>
 ```

-That's it.
-You're done!
+So with that, you're done!
 Any attempts to stuff IDs will be met with an "invalid" Active Record error message.

 ## Contributing